jescalan/roots/readme.md

 ##### To Do

-- page reloads twice and it shouldnt (ship when this is done)
+- deploy to custom ftp server
+- rails gem
+- image optimization (this has external dependencies... yech)
 - better testing
-- image optimization (this has external dependencies... yech)
-- deploy to custom ftp server
-- integration with express and rails

 Contributors
 ------------